akhan619/laravel-ses-tracking/readme.md

 -   ~~Add tests!!!~~
 -   Add a option to the command to answer yes to all confirmations.
 -   Add a seperate command to delete the AWS resources that were created.
-A was for users to test and clear.
+A way for users to test and clear AWS resources.
 -   Add other protocols such as SQS.